iuni-cadre/BetaDemoCode/README.md

 ### Demo 3: Advanced interactive visualizations.

 ### Demo 4: Scalable query and bring additional computational resources to CADRE notebook (databricks backend).
-This notebook illustrates how to bring scalable computing resources to the CADRE notebook environment.
+The first notebook illustrates how to bring scalable computing resources to the CADRE notebook environment.
 The notebook requres external credentals and will not be reproducible for the audience.
-***
 ```
 Notebook: Non-interactive/2nd-degree-analysis.ipynb
 ```